ifti-khan/ifti-khan-tradeperson-finder/README.md

 ### Validation Document -> [Visit Document](writeup_files/validation/validation_document.md)

 # Testing
 When it comes to testing and debugging I found it easier and good practise to test as I went along with my project and this can be seen in my git commit messages to my repository every time I pushed my completed files.
-The tool that i used through out my project to help me with my test and debug was Google Chrome Dev Tools.
+The tool that I used throughout my project to help me with my test and debug was Google Chrome Dev Tools.

 In this section I will test my project against my user stories and further text by doing some manual testing.
 These test will be done using a variety of different browsers and a variety of different screen sizes as well to ensure my projects compatibly and responsiveness.

 # UX - User Story Testing
-Here in this section i will provide a user story scenario with screenshot examples with steps if necessary to test my project against my user story.
+Here in this section I will provide a user story scenario with screenshot examples with steps if necessary to test my project against my user story.

 ### UX User Story Testing Document -> [Visit Document](writeup_files/testing/user_story_document.md)